yyx990803/build-your-own-mint/README.md

 ### Important Disclaimer

 - Credentials are stored in `lib/credentials.json`.
-This is checked into the repo, so **USE A PRIVATE REPO**.
-Do not use a public fork and accidentally push your tokens to it!
-I will not take responsibility for any potential leak of sensitive information.
+(Note this file is in .gitignore)

 - All this repo does is talking to Plaid/Google APIs and writing tokens to your local file system.
 If you don't feel safe entering real bank credentials, audit the code yourself to make sure.